wiseman-timelord/Trailing-Stop-on-Profit-WT/README.md

 # DEVELOPMENT:
 Alpha stage - Not Working.
 Current work is..
-- Remove display and replace with simpler code.
 - Check the logic and sanity of the script.
 - Optimise functions.